openguild-labs/Mini-OpenHack-1st-Edition/README.md

+Repositoriy is made by the **OpenGuild Labs** to for covering the information related to the hackathon and storing the record of the hackathon participant.
+Mini OpenHack is a series of monthly hackathons hosted by the OpenGuild Labs for finding the hidden gem project team in the Polkadot ecosystem.

 ## General Information
 <!-- Replace `---` with the hackathon information -->
 | Field name | Description | Field value |